Paul Gallimard: Life and work

 Paul Gallimard was born in 1850 to businessman Gustave Gallimard and his wife Henriette (née Chabrier).
 His parents both belonged to wealthy families.
 His grandfather Sébastien André Gallimard, a trained coppersmith, made his fortune in Paris during the July Monarchy by producing gaslamps for outdoor street lighting.
 His mother's family owned several Parisian theatres.

 Gallimard traveled extensively in his youth, and later became the secretary to the Duc de Morny.
 Gallimard developed an appreciation for art collecting at an early age through his father's painting collection, which collected together works from the Barbizon school.
 After completing his education at the Lycée Condorcet, Gallimard studied painting at the École des Beaux-Arts.
 He also took a dilettante interest in architecture, once drawing architectural design ideas for a museum in Buenos Aires while on a trip to South America.
 Gallimard did not pursue art as a profession, however, but lived on his inherited fortune.
 He was the owner of the Théâtre des Variétés and the Théâtre de l'Ambigu-Comique, and several other properties in Paris.
 He lived in a hôtel particulier at 79 Rue Saint-Lazare in Paris and owned a villa in the seaside resort community of Benerville-sur-Mer on the English Channel.
 It was called the "Villa Lucie", named after Gallimard's wife.
-As of 2013, it is used as a hotel under the name "Manoir de Benerville".
+It is now used as a hotel under the name "Manoir de Benerville".